data61/clkhash/docs/devops.rst

 Build Artifacts
 ~~~~~~~~~~~~~~~

-A pipeline artifact named **Release** is created by the build pipeline which contains the universal wheel, source
+A pipeline artifact named **Release** is created by the build pipeline which contains the universal wheels and the source
-distribution and Windows executables for x86 and x64 architectures.
+distributions for x86 and x64 architectures.
 Other artifacts are created from each build,
 including code coverage.